March 5-7, 2021

 Camporee is a weekend camp out for troops.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.

-Registration opens in January
+Registration opens in December.
+Event Feedback

 The camporee site will be open at 6:00 pm on Friday.
-For troop check-in, enter the park and make the first right to the cabana buildings at the west end of the park.

 All units are required to check-in with the registration staff upon arrival and turn in the following items: